-This 67-hectare nature reserve has two main vegetation communities that gently grade into each other – rock barrens dominated by a ground cover of moss and herbaceous plants such as lakeside daisy and Indian paintbrush, and semi-open coniferous forests dominated by jack pine.
+This 61-hectare (151-acre) nature reserve has two main vegetation communities that gently grade into each other – rock barrens dominated by a ground cover of moss and herbaceous plants such as lakeside daisy and wood grass, and semi-open coniferous forests dominated by jack pine.

 The rock barrens, or alvar pavements, have little or no brush cover and no tree cover.
 In some places, the dolostone bedrock is completely exposed and in other places it is covered by a very thick layer of organic accumulations.
 Plants that survive on these rock barrens are well adapted to extreme conditions – freezing cold in the winter; searing hot and dry for much of the summer and soaking wet in the spring and after summer rains.